 Justine Youssef’s intuitive methodology draws upon this archive of personal memories as a departure point for All blessing, all curses.
 Employing sculpture, video, installation and text, Youssef examines the difficult experiences of misunderstanding with the grand subjects of faith, love, family and home.
 In doing so, she creates immersive experiences that are both epic and intimate – whispering invocations of promise, comfort and resistance.

 Justine Youssef (b.
-1992, Sydney, Australia; lives and works in Sydney) received her Bachelor of Fine Art from the National Art School, Sydney, in 2016 and is completing her Master of Fine Art at the same institution.
-She has held a solo exhibition at Addison Road Community Center in Marrickville in 2016, and has participated in group exhibitions at in Sydney at spaces such as Hoff Project Space, Darlinghurst; 55 Sydenham Rd, Marrickville; Bankstown Art Center, Bankstown; 475 King Street, Newtown; and Lilac City Studios, Surry Hills.
-Her work has also been featured in Antidote’s Moving Nations 2017, Collab Gallery, Chippendale.
+1992) is currently living on the unceded territory of the Darug peoples.
+She received her Bachelor of Fine Art from the National Art School, Sydney, Australia and is currently working from the Parramatta Artist Studios.
+She has been awarded the New South Wales Artists’ Grant (NAVA and Create NSW), as well as a studio residency at Blacktown Arts.
+She has held collaborative solo exhibitions at Seventh Gallery, Melbourne, and Firstdraft, Woolloomooloo with Duha Ali in 2018, and has participated in group exhibitions at Airspace Projects, Marrickville; Bankstown Art Center, Bankstown; Sullivan+Strumpf, Zetland; and Collab Gallery, Chippendale.
 Her work can be found in the collections of the National Association for the Visual Arts; the National Art School Drawing Archive; and the Sydney Gallery School.